 Yo-Yo string is made by twisting fibers together.
 As you play, the string will twist and untwist to a certain extent.
 If the twist gets too tight or loose, it could have a major effect on how the yo-yo plays.

 So what happens when the twist gets too tight or loose?

 When the twist gets too tight, it makes the yo-yo much harder to handle.
 How?
 How about tangling the yo-yo when it’s halfway down the string?
 When it’s too loose, it may cause it to tangle in the same way, or even cause the yo-yo to fly free off the string!

 Fixed axle yo-yos are especially sensitive to string twist

 Generally, a looser twist makes string tricks easier, and a tighter twist will make the yo-yo more responsive, which is good for looping tricks.
-This is particularly true for fixed axle yo-yos, such as the Duncan Imperial and Hyper Yo-Yo Monster Shell.
+This is particularly true for fixed axle yo-yos, such as the Duncan Imperial and Butterfly.
 By controlling the twist in your string, you can have great control over what your yo-yo is capable of, and broaden the range of tricks you can perform.

 Adjusting the twist

 Just like the photo below, if you hold up the yo-yo and the other end of the string and hold them closely, the string should drape below.
 This is what it looks like when the twist is neutral.
 You can test the twist in this way even while the yo-yo is spinning.